JakobPCoder/TexModTools/README.md

 ### Step 6: Use Your Mod
 1. Launch **OpenTexMod.exe**
+2. Select Main -> Use Global hook
-2. Select your game executable
+3. Start your game
-3. Load the `.tpf` file you created
-4. Run the game and enjoy your texture mod!
+4. Select Open texture/package and select your `.tpf` file
+6. Select Main -> Set as Template
+7. Press Main -> Update (Reload)

+From now on for every game start:
+1. Start openTexMod
+2. Start your game
+That's it!

 ## Technical Details